tanishaness/SPROCTOR/CONTRIBUTING.md

 ## Documentation
 If your contribution changes how the package works, please update the relevant documentation.
 This includes updating comments, README files, and other markdown files as needed.

-## Code of Conduct
-Please note that this project is governed by a [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project, you agree to abide by its terms.

 ## Reporting Issues
 If you encounter any issues or have feature requests, please open an issue in the repository to discuss it.